wp-plugins/collapsing-categories/readme.txt

 == CHANGELOG ==

-= 1.2 (2010.xx.xx) =
+= 1.2 (2010.06.18) =
 * Added option to automatically expand categories to which a post is assigned on single post pages
 * Storing posts in a javascript array and only adding to the DOM when requested (speeds page load)
-* TODO: fix bug where empty subcategory with non-empty subsubcategory doesn't show up
+* fixed bug where empty subcategory with non-empty subsubcategory doesn't show up

 = 1.1.1 (2010.01.28) =